cdfq152313/GodotSharpKit/README.md

 If the CS file's path is Deep\Deep2\CustomNode.cs, and the root namespace is Godot4Demo, the namespace for CustomNode should be Godot4Demo.Deep.Deep2.

 # Signal Generator
-The Signal Generator is a powerful tool that simplifies the process of emitting signals in Godot and C# projects.
-It is designed to generate EmitSignal functions with the correct parameters, making signal handling more efficient and error-free.
+The Signal Generator in GodotSharpKit automatically creates two essential components:

+1. EmitSignal Function: It generates functions like EmitMySignalParam that emit signals with correct parameters.
+Ensures type-safe and accurate signal emission.

+2. SignalAwaiter Function: Functions like ToSignalMySignal are generated for easy asynchronous signal handling.

 Given
 ```csharp